tim-fan1/lectern/README.md

 Our webapp and server don't communicate through something like a HTTP REST API; rather, they use [GraphQL](https://graphql.org/) as their transport.
 This fundamentally changes the structure of the codebases, especially on the back-end.

-Instead of routes, the back-end defines API endpoints as either "queries", "mutations", or "subscriptions".
+Instead of HTTP routes, the back-end defines API endpoints as either "queries", "mutations", or "subscriptions".
 In our codebase, each of these endpoints takes the form of a function that is @-decorated, and they are organised into classes called "resolvers".